-45 Adriana Cordis and Jeff Milyo, "Working Paper No. 13-09: Do State Campaign Finance Reforms Reduce Public Corruption?"
-Center at George Mason University.
-Retrieved May 22, 2017.
-Available Mercatus on at: mercatus.org/sites/default/files/Milyo_CampaignFinanceReforms_v2.pdf (April 2013).
-46 Ibid., p.
-18.
+46 Adriana Cordis and Jeff Milyo, "Working Paper No. 13-09: Do State Campaign Finance Reforms Reduce Public Corruption?"
+Mercatus Center at George Mason U. (April 2013) available at: mercatus.org/sites/default/files/Milyo_CampaignFinanceReforms_v2.pdf.
+Jeff Milyo is an Academic Advisor to the Center for Competitive Politics.
+Adriana Cordis is now an Assistant Professor in the College of Business Administration at Winthrop University.